 Andrew is also founder and Artistic Director of the innovative vocal group Camerata Nova.
 Founded in 1996, the Winnipeg-based singers present an annual concert series, perform at new and early music festivals, have five recordings and a variety of broadcasts.
 With Camerata Nova, Andrew specializes in creating “concept concerts” (Wa Wa Tey Wak (Northern Lights), Medieval Inuit, Chant!, Tricksters and Troubadours) exploring a theme through an eclectic array of music, including new works, arrangements and innovative inter-genre and interdisciplinary collaborations.

 Andrew is passionate about music education and outreach, particularly in schools located in low-income areas of Winnipeg and northern communities.
 Since 2008 he has worked on behalf of organizations such as the National Arts Centre, Camerata Nova, the Winnipeg Symphony Orchestra and various Manitoba school divisions, offering young students empowering sessions in the joy and freedom of self-expression through music.

-Andrew was Curator and Composer-in-Residence of the WSO’s Indigenous Festivals in 2009 and 2010 and in 2007 received the Mayor of Winnipeg’s Making a Mark Award, sponsored by the Winnipeg Arts Council to recognize the most promising mid-career artist in the city.
+Andrew was Curator and Composer-in-Residence of the WSO’s Indigenous Festival in 2009 and 2010, and in 2007 received the Mayor of Winnipeg’s Making a Mark Award, sponsored by the Winnipeg Arts Council to recognize the most promising midcareer artist in the city.